NuriaSanDo/Example-1/README.md

 Explanation of the code.

 To begin with, I have taken the following Figma design as a reference; https://www.figma.com/file/FmIcd7edEvkQGysnQljlvy/Seat-Code---Websites---FE?type=design&node-id=11-2&mode=design&t=RbGTdJwqtWb9c4Cl-0.
+In the case of the banner design, I could not use the same background image that is in Figma, because it is not available for export, so I improvised a setting using GIMP for it.

 Requirements:
 1. Use Less to create styles, compile Less files to locally generate CSS, and add